 "Your app helped me through the darkest time of my life.
 It made me feel less alone.
 Thank you for creating this."

 I turn the screen toward Anh.
 I don’t have to say anything.
-"We did this," (Chúng ta làm được rồi,) I say softly.
-"We took our pain and made something beautiful from it."
-(Chúng ta đã biến nỗi đau của mình thành một điều đẹp đẽ.)
+"Chúng ta làm được rồi," (We did this,) I say softly.
+"Chúng ta đã biến nỗi đau của mình thành một điều đẹp đẽ."
+(We took our pain and made something beautiful from it.)

 He slides closer, wrapping an arm around me, pressing a kiss to my temple.
 We sit like that, quiet and full.